U.S. Probation and Pretrial Services System: History

 In 1925, the Federal Probation Act was introduced by Senator Copeland as S.1042 and Representative Graham as H.R.
 5195.
 The U.S. Senate passed in unanimously but the House passed the law by a vote of 170 in favor and 49 opposed.
-On March 4, 1925, President Calvin Coolidge, a former Governor of Massachusetts and very familiar with the benefits of a functioning probation system, signed the bill in law.
-This Act gave the U.S. Courts the power to appoint Federal Probation Officers and authority to sentence defendants to probation instead of a prison sentence.
-It later gave U.S. Probation Officers the responsibility of supervising offenders granted parole by the United States Parole Commission, military offenders and pretrial supervision.
-The responsibility of the United States Probation Service was first under the United States Department of Justice, under the supervising authority of the Federal Bureau of Prisons, however, in 1940 the Administrative Office of the U.S. Courts was established and assumed the responsibility.
+On March 4, 1925, President Calvin Coolidge, a former governor of Massachusetts and very familiar with the benefits of a functioning probation system, signed the bill in to law.
+This act gave the U.S. courts the power to appoint federal probation officers and authority to sentence defendants to probation instead of a prison sentence.
+It later gave U.S. probation officers the responsibility of supervising offenders granted parole by the United States Parole Commission, military offenders and pretrial supervision.
+The responsibility of the United States Probation Service was first under the United States Department of Justice, under the supervising authority of the Federal Bureau of Prisons; however, in 1940, the Administrative Office of the U.S. Courts was established and assumed the responsibility.

 U.S. Pretrial Services came along more than 50 years later, in 1982, with the Pretrial Services Act of 1982.
 It was developed as a means to reduce both crimes committed by persons released into the community pending trial and unnecessary pretrial detention.
 Twenty three districts have both separate U.S. Probation and Pretrial Services Offices.
 In the remaining 71 districts, the probation office provides pretrial services to the court.

 Federal probation officers

 United States Probation Officers (USPO), also referred to as Federal Probation Officers, are the largest cadre of federal law enforcement officers in the federal judiciary (after the small division of US Supreme Court Police who serve to protect the U.S. Supreme Court and its justices).

-They have statutory authority to carry firearms, make warrantless arrests of those under their supervision and have jurisdiction over felons convicted in federal courts.

 Most districts require that all new officers attend the Probation and Pretrial Services National Training Academy at the Federal Law Enforcement Training Center soon after coming on board.
 Officers are eligible for a 20-year retirement and must be appointed prior to their 37th birthday because the mandatory separation age is 57.
 Almost all districts require prior experience in a similar field, a background suitability investigation, drug test, and medical examination as a pre-requisite for hiring.